movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Useful diagnostic counters include transaction joins and commits, operations per commit, reserved/allocated/pinned bytes, metadata COWs, delayed-reference merges, ordered extents, commit latency, and abort reason.

+`regress/sys/btrfs/namespace.py` exercises create and mkdir on a disposable mounted image, with a separate verification phase after unmount/check/remount.
+It includes concurrent writers, hash collisions across commits, 255-byte names, permission failures, group inheritance, negative namecache entries, sparse writes, and directory accounting.
+Both 4 KiB and 16 KiB nodesize runs have passed with independent `btrfs check --readonly --check-data-csum` validation;
+the 4 KiB workload grows the filesystem tree to level 2.
+Host-side `btrfs restore` can independently verify file contents without mounting the image.

+`regress/sys/btrfs/enospc.py` fills metadata with empty files and checks that reservation failure leaves the failed name absent and parent metadata unchanged, while permitting sync and clean unmount.
+A 128 MiB filesystem on the 1 TiB test device reached ENOSPC after 13,378 new files and passed the independent checker and writable remount.
+Superblock writes are limited to mirror locations inside the filesystem's recorded device size, even when the underlying device is larger.

 ## Decisions to revisit